 Manager, Communications and Marketing

-Ashli joined BC & Alberta Guide Dogs in November 2013.
-She has a BA from Simon Fraser University in Communications and 10 years experience in communications and marketing including: public relations, investor relations, branding, event planning, web and graphic design and social media.
+Ashli joined BC & Alberta Guide Dogs in 2013.
+She has a BA from Simon Fraser University in Communications and Psychology and 10 years experience in communications and marketing including: public relations, investor relations, branding, event planning, web and graphic design and social media.
 She has worked in both the for-profit and not-for-profit sectors and she is happy to be working for an organization that has such a positive impact in people’s lives.
 Ashli currently lives in Ladner with her husband, daughter and two cats.

 Apprentice Guide Dog Mobility Instructor

 After 6 years working as a registered nurse, Rebecca developed a myriad of skills and attributes which she has incorporated into her new career as an Apprentice Guide Dog Mobility Instructor.
 Rebecca previously worked as a nursing instructor in a post-secondary setting and has experience as a tele-nurse in which she would assess, educate and empower BC residents.
 In addition to her work in healthcare, Rebecca also has experience facilitating supportive networks for individuals living with developmental disabilities and volunteering as a vision mate with CNIB.
 Working towards becoming a Guide Dog Mobility Instructor has been a long-time dream for Rebecca, as it allows her to combine her passion for animal therapy while continuing to work with and support the public.
 Rebecca also loves being outdoors and exploring BC with her husband and two rescue dogs – Jake and Dobby.